10 More Awesome Mega Pokemon Cards

 Deals 100 Damage, or 250 if Glalie has at least 10 damage counters (100 damage) on it.

-Another Stage 1-evolver, Glalie enters the field quickly, attacking particularly soon when combined with a Double Colorless card.
+Glalie can attack particularly quickly when combined with a Double Colorless Energy card.
 A large HP reservoir superbly complements Cyro Mouth, which jumps to a monstrous 250 damage if Glalie has taken enough pain!
 This added effect forces your opponent to make an impossible decision: waste attacks by ignoring Glalie, or reduce Glalie's health and skyrocket its power?
 Either way, you win.

 4. Mega Gyarados